PBRjr/Fantasy_Novel/Magic System.md

 ### What branches are there?
 [[Need Exploration]]
 #### Vitalism
-*Grow*: Allows the user to force living cells to replicate at an accelerated rate *Wither*: Allows the user to force living cells to age at an accelerated rate
+*Grow*: Increase the rate at which living cells replicate *Wither*: Increase the rate at which living cells age

 #### Kinetics
+*Excite*: Increase the average kinetic energy of particles *Still*: Decrease the average kinetic energy of particles